skeletonyyy/Basic_Windows_Forms_Flippad_Animation/README.md

 #### Status Bar
 The status bar at the bottom of the screen is there to help you in your project.
 It displays some basic information that you may find useful.

-* Project Name: Your project's name.
+* Project: Your project's name.
 * Frame: The index of the current frame.

 ## Help